Important information about the Healthy Start scheme

 Healthy Start vouchers are accepted at many shops and most supermarkets.
 You can check for retailers near you on the Healthy Start website.
 If you cannot use a voucher in shops within a reasonable distance of your home, you can be paid the value of the voucher instead.

 This advice applies in England and Wales.
 If you live in another part of the UK, the law may differ.
-Please call our helpline for more details, or follow the links for the Northern Irish and Scottish schemes.
+Please call our helpline for more details.
+If you are in Northern Ireland you can visit the Labour Relations Agency or call their helpline Workplace Information Service on 03300 555 300.

 If you have further questions and would like to contact our advice team please use our advice contact form below or call us.